emilohlund-git/retroverse/README.md

 RetroVerse is a passion project inspired by the golden era of gaming.
 It aims to provide a delightful gaming experience to both veteran gamers and newcomers.
 Immerse yourself in the retro aesthetics, challenging levels, and engaging storylines that will keep you hooked for hours.

+## 🕹️ How to build & play

+To play the game just simply clone the repository and open the `public/index.html` file in the browser.

+If you add changes to the source-code simply run `npm run build` and it will watch for changes and compile the TypeScript code to the `main.js` file in the `/public` folder.

+Don't forget to install the project dependencies first `npm i`.

 ## 🤝 Contributions Welcome

 Contributions are welcome and encouraged!
 If you would like to contribute to RetroVerse, whether it's fixing a bug, implementing a new feature, or suggesting enhancements, i'd love to hear from you.